-Cheryl Speeter raising money for Open Access Connections
+Cheryl Speeter is raising money for Open Access Connections.

 Help make sure that everyone has the communication tools to succeed!